About the Next Generation AAF Project

-The project will deliver next generation Australian Access Federation (AAF) infrastructure and products to make national and international research collaboration easier and more accessible than ever.
-Through a program of activities the project will:
+This project created the next generation Australian Access Federation (AAF) infrastructure and products to make national and international research collaboration easier and more accessible than ever.
+Major objectives were to:

 - Enhance the AAF’s tools and services to facilitate collaborative research and enable improved connections between research groups and government organisations.